Misogynoir

+Michelle Obama has been the subject of misogynoir.

 Misogynoir is a term referring to the combined force of anti-black racism and misogyny directed towards black women.
-The term was coined by black feminist writer Moya Bailey in 2008 to address misogyny directed toward black transgender and cisgender women in American visual and popular culture.
+The term was coined by black feminist writer Moya Bailey in 2008 to address misogyny directed toward Black transgender and cisgender women in American visual and popular culture.

 The concept of misogynoir is grounded in the theory of intersectionality, which analyzes how various social identities such as race, gender, class, age, ability, and sexual orientation interrelate in systems of oppression.

 Development of concept

 Bailey coined the term "misogynoir" while she was a graduate student at Emory University (Note: Bailey first used the term in a 2010 essay for the blog "Crunk Feminist Collective" titled "They Aren't Talking About Me...".) to discuss anti-black misogyny in rap music.
 It combines the terms "misogyny," the hatred of women, and "noir," the French word for "black," to denote what Bailey describes as the unique form of anti-black misogyny faced by black women, particularly in visual and digital culture.
 Bailey and co-author Whitney Peoples describe the elements of their neologism, misogynoir, as:

 a combination of misogyny, 'the hatred of women', and noir, which means 'black' but also carries film and media connotations.
 It is the particular amalgamation of anti-Black racism and misogyny in popular media and culture that targets Black trans and cis women.

 The concept of misogynoir was elaborated on in a 2014 essay by Trudy of the blog "Gradient Lair", and has been accepted and used by many black feminists and cultural critics, especially in the blogosphere.
 The concept has emboldened black women to break through cultures of silence and anti-racist protectiveness that shield black men's investments in patriarchy, toxic masculinities, and sexist violence.

 Trans women of color experience violence at a greater rate than cisgender women of color or white trans women.

 The term "transmisogynoir" was created to refer to the intersection between transmisogyny and misogynoir, meaning the oppression of black trans women.
 Transmisogynoir comprises transphobia, misogyny, and anti-blackness.
 It was coined by Trudy of the womanist blog Gradient Lair.